-1 (1) initiates or effectuates a transaction with a consumer with the consumer's 2 knowledge or participation; 3 (2) is reasonably necessary for compliance with legal obligations or regulatory 4 oversight of the data controller; 5 (3) meets a managerial, personnel, administrative and operational need of the data 6 controller; 7 (4) permits appropriate internal oversight of the data controller, or external oversight 8 by a government unit or by the controller's agents; 9 (5) is reasonably necessary to create pseudonmymized or deidentified data; 10 (6) permits analysis for the purpose of generalized research or for the research and 11 development of new products and services; 12 (7) is reasonably necessary to prevent, detect, investigate, report on, prosecute, or 13 remediate an actual or potential: 14 (A) fraud; 15 (B) unauthorized transaction or claim; 16 (C) security incident; 17 (D) malicious, deceptive, or illegal activity; or 18 (E) other legal liability of the controller; 19 (8) assists a person or government entity acting under paragraph (7); or 20 (9) is reasonably necessary to comply with or defend a legal claim.
+(1) initiates or effectuates a transaction with a consumer with the consumer's 2 knowledge or participation; 3 (2) is reasonably necessary for compliance with legal obligations or regulatory 4 oversight of the data controller; 5 (3) meets a managerial, personnel, administrative or and operational need of the data 6 controller; 7 (4) permits appropriate internal oversight of the data controller, or external oversight 8 by a government unit or by the controller's agents, auditors or other third parties; 9 (5) is reasonably necessary to create pseudonmymized or deidentified data; 10 (6) permits analysis for the purpose of generalized research or for the research and 11 development of new products and services; 12 (7) is reasonably necessary to prevent, detect, investigate, report on, prosecute, or 13 remediate an actual or potential: 14 (A) fraud; 15 (B) unauthorized transaction or claim; 16 (C) security incident; 17 (D) malicious, deceptive, or illegal activity; or 18 (E) other legal liability of the controller; 19 (8) assists a person or government entity acting under paragraph (7); or 20 (9) is reasonably necessary to comply with or defend a legal claim.
 21 (d) A data controller may use personal data for the purpose of delivering targeted content 22 and advertising to the individual.
-It may also disclose pseudonymized data to data processors for 23 these purposes.
-This provision applies only to targeted delivery of expressive content, and does
+It may also disclose pseudonymized data to data processors for